oldu73/doc/docs/docker/9-compose-dockerfile.md

 It's advised to run with '--rm' option when using anonymous volume to suppress it automatically on stop in addition to container suppression.

-???

-Test live reload by changing text '.. save to reload ..' with e.g. 'Hello, world!" in 'src/App.js' and then observe live effect at [http://localhost:3000](http://localhost:3000) in an Internet browser.
+Test live reload by changing text '.. save to reload.' with e.g. 'Hello, world!" in 'src/App.js' and then observe live effect at [http://localhost:3000](http://localhost:3000) in an Internet browser.

-???

 ***